KenGarff/azure-get-keyvault/README.md

 # Get azure secrets from keyvault github action

-This action gets the secrets from azure keyvault and sets them as environment variables in the action.
+This action gets the secrets from azure keyvault and sets them as github action secret variables in the action.

 # Setup